-NIM sensitivity - Based on a dynamic budget related to business units' assumptions, this new NIM includes forward interest rates, a split of the Net Interest Income into different components and a revamp of the client rate considering optionality on the client remuneration.
-Further improvements are still expected during H1 23 to comply with the latest EBA guideline on IRRBB dated October, 20 2022 which requires, among other things, the calculation of a SOT NII.
+NIM sensitivity -Based on a dynamic budget related to business units' assumptions, the NIM includes forward interest rates, a split of the Net Interest Income into different components and a revamp of the client rate considering optionality on the client remuneration.
+Since June 2023, to comply with the latest EBA guidelines on IRRBB dated October, 20th 2022, a SOT NII is computed.